Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 6. Markups are applied to sale prices just as they are to regular prices.

 == Changelog ==

+= 1.3.2 =

+Fix bug where default variation options were not being selected and 'Choose an Option' was always shown.

 = 1.3.1 =